Table of Contents

 - Younger drivers are more prone to emotional driving, which can result in road rage and aggressive driving.
 Moreover, extreme emotions can compromise focus, reduce reaction time, and impair decision-making skills.
 They could also get involved in a hit-and-run accident if they panic after a collision.

 Parents who intend to let their kids drive usually choose the safest vehicles.
 However, the factors above will still be present, no matter how many safety technologies the car has.
-That’s why it’s also crucial to help them understand the risks and encourage them to make wise choices to prevent accidents.
+Thatโs why itโs also crucial to help them understand the risks and encourage them to make wise choices to prevent accidents.

 What To Do When Your Child Causes A Car Accident

-- If you’re with your child’s friends, call their parents.
-Tell them about the accident and your current location.
+- If Youโre With Your Childโs Friends, Call Their Parents โ Tell them about the accident and your current location.

-- While waiting for emergency services to arrive, take photos and videos.
-Document the road conditions, vehicle damage, injuries, and any relevant signage or signals.
+- While Waiting for Emergency Services to Arrive, Take Photos and Videos โ Document the road conditions, vehicle damage, injuries, and any relevant signage or signals.

-- Exchange contact and insurance details with the other parties.
-If there are witnesses, ask for their information as well.
+- Exchange Contact and Insurance Details With the Other Parties โ If there are witnesses, ask for their information as well.

-- Follow your provider’s process when reporting the accident.
-Provide them with all the necessary information.
+- Follow Your Providerโs Process When Reporting the Accident โ Provide them with all the necessary information.
 However, we strongly advise you not to provide more details than the basic facts.
 Keep any opinions to yourself and proceed to the next step.

 What To Do When Your Child Gets Into An Accident Without You

-What if you’re not at the accident scene?
+What if youโre not at the accident scene?
 This situation can be nerve-wracking for a parent.
 Nonetheless, you must remain calm so you can properly guide your child.

-- If your child contacts you, reassure them and ask about their condition.
-Calm them down and carefully take note of what they tell you.
-Instruct them to move to a safe location but not leave the accident scene.
+- If Your Child Contacts You, Reassure Them and Ask About Their Condition โ Calm them down and carefully take note of what they tell you.
+Instruct them to move to a safe location, but not leave the accident scene.

-- Provide instructions for documenting the scene and exchanging information.
-Tell them not to say anything to anyone except the basic facts.
+- Provide Instructions for Documenting the Scene and Exchanging Information โ Tell them not to say anything to anyone except the basic facts.
 Ask if you can talk to the other people involved.
-Take notes while you’re talking to them.
+Take notes while youโre talking to them.

-- Once you meet with your child, take them to the hospital.
-You should rule out any possible issue that might become a life-threatening condition later on.
-Car crashes can lead to severe catastrophic injuries like spinal cord injuries and head trauma.
+- Once You Meet With Your Child, Take Them to the Hospital โ You should rule out any possible issue that might become a life-threatening condition later on.
+Car crashes can lead to severe, catastrophic injuries like spinal cord injuries and head trauma.

 Statistics About Minor And Teen Car Accidents